Keith Richards ‘Got Rid Of’ Donald Trump 30 Years Ago, Says It’s Time For America To Get Rid Of Him Again

 “[Richards said] ‘One of us is leaving the building – either him or us.'”

 And according to Cohl’s narrative, what happened next was even weirder.
-Long story short, when Cohl told Trump to leave – his own building, no less – Trump was… less than enthusiastic.
+When Cohl told Trump to leave — his own building, no less — Trump was less than enthusiastic to do so.

 “[Trump] looks at me and goes berserk.
 ‘You don’t know anything!
 Your guys suck!
 I promote Mike Tyson!
 I promote heavyweight fights!'”